- How To

 After conversations with countless embedded software developers over many years, I have concluded that even very experienced RTOS users have trouble distinguishing the proper uses of mutexes and semaphores.
 This is unfortunate and dangerous, as misuse of either RTOS primitive can easily lead to unintended errors in embedded systems that could turn them into life-threatening products.

 In this article, I aim to distinguish these two important RTOS primitives once and for all, by debunking a popular myth about their similarity.

-The Myth: Mutexes and semaphores are similar or even interchangeable.
+Myth: Mutexes and Semaphores are Interchangeable

 The most common (but nonetheless incorrect) answer to the question posed at the top is that mutexes and semaphores are very similar, with the only significant difference being that semaphores can count higher than one.
 Nearly all engineers seem to properly understand that a mutex is a binary flag used to protect a shared resource by ensuring mutual exclusion inside critical sections of code.
 But when asked to expand on how to use a "counting semaphore," most engineers—varying only in their degree of confidence—express some flavor of the textbook opinion that these are used to protect several equivalent resources.
 1

 It is easiest to explain why the "multiple resource" scenario is flawed by way of an analogy.
 If you think of a mutex as a key owned by the operating system, it is easy to see that an individual mutex is analogous to the bathroom key owned by an urban coffee shop.
 At the coffee shop, there is one bathroom and one bathroom key.
 If you ask to use the bathroom when the key is not available, you are asked to wait in a queue for the key.
 By a very similar protocol, a mutex helps multiple tasks serialize their accesses to shared global resources and gives waiting tasks a place to wait for their turn.